PHOENIX BOYS CHOIR AUDITIONS

 When are rehearsals?

-Cadets rehearse on Tuesday evenings and one Saturday each month.
+Cadets rehearse on Tuesday evenings, have a quick check-in on Thursday evenings and one Saturday each month.
 The Town Choir rehearses Tuesday evenings and several Saturday mornings a month.
 The Tour Choir also rehearses Tuesday evenings and Saturday mornings.

 Why aren’t girls allowed in the choir?